PDPA Regulations For Businesses In Singapore

 collect, process, or disclose their data.

-Like GDPR’s “Right to Be Forgotten,” individuals may withdraw their consent at any time, and organizations must comply with that withdrawal.
+Like GDPR’s “Right to Be Forgotten,” individuals may withdraw their consent anytime, and organizations must comply with that withdrawal.

 2: Purpose

-Businesses shall only collect and or disclose personal details of an individual for the particular reason the individual has consented.
+Businesses shall only collect and/or disclose an individual’s personal details for the particular reason the individual has consented.

 3: Notification